Below are some frequently asked questions, rules and policies with some helpful tips for your next visit.

 - Bloom, designed for children who are still crawling, has a no-shoe policy to keep the carpet pristine.
 Hospital-grade booties are provided at the entrance for visitors to slip over their shoes, if they prefer.

 Can adults visit the museum without children?We want visitors of all ages to enjoy Thinkery!
 Adults unaccompanied by children must leave a photo ID at Admissions for the duration of their visit.
 We request that adults unaccompanied by children respect other visitors’ experiences and refrain from interacting with visitors and children they do not know.
 Unaccompanied guests may photograph Thinkery exhibits, but are not allowed to photograph other visitors and children.
 Visitors unaccompanied by children must sign an acknowledgment form that confirms they have read our guidelines and policies.
 Click here for information about Thinkery21, our adults-only program for visitors ages 21+.

 What is your photography policy?

 Photography and filming are conducted by Thinkery for marketing and educational purposes.
-Entering the museum and/or purchase of an admission or program ticket constitutes your consent for Thinkery to use any photos, images or film it deems appropriate without payment, inspection or review.
+Entering the museum and/or purchase of an admission or program ticket constitutes your consent for Thinkery and its partners to use any photos, images or film it deems appropriate without payment, inspection or review.

 Feel free to take photos and post about your visit.
 We love seeing and sharing (with permission) visitor photos on our social media outlets—when posting your photos, add the hashtag #ThinkeryATX so we can see them, too!
 When photographing more than just your group, please be considerate and respectful of other visitors’ privacy.